 But Belle does not want to be safe.

-The good girl knows what Gaston is and what he will try to do,.
+The good girl knows what Gaston is and what he will try to do.
 She usually knows how to deal with him.
 But the bad boy is out of her control.
 Anything could happen when she’s with him, and that’s the appeal.
 Whatever he does, it will be something new, something that she senses is going to shake her up and change her world forever, and she wants that.
 She wants her world to open up beyond the safety of the boundaries she now lives within.
 The problem is, by keeping her so safe, her parents have never taught her how to venture beyond those boundaries on her own.
-She doesn’t know how.
+She doesn’t know how to cross that line.
 To get out, she has to be abducted.
-She walks the boundary line and flirts with the bad boy in hopes that this is exactly what will happen.
+She walks the boundary and flirts with the bad boy in hopes that this is exactly what will happen.

 Of course once she is abducted, it’s much worse than she imagined.
 Her parents were right to fear what might happen to her out there.
 And sadly, many girls do drown in the wild seas.
 But some, the ones the stories are about, find their strength, learn to survive, even learn how to navigate danger to find the joy they have been instinctively seeking all along (see “Moana”).
 They learn how to dance with danger instead of being consumed by it.

 Belle is given this opportunity when Maurice is captured by the Beast, and willingly takes her father’s place.
 She permits her own abduction; she chooses it.
 But she’s never passive.
 Once in the castle, she immediately starts probing the new boundaries placed around her, testing them, seeing if she can break through them as well.
 She’s given a demonstration of the Beast’s power early on, when he fights off a pack of wolves, but she also sees his limits when he is overcome by his wounds.
 The next time he roars at her in anger, she doesn’t flee; she stands her ground and yells back.